yyyeun/langfuse-terraform-aws/README.md

 ## License

-MIT License - see LICENSE file for details
+MIT Licensed.
+See LICENSE for full details.